rwilson-gcc/cyber-challenge/README.md

 A lightweight, browser‑based hub for hands‑on cyber security challenges.
 This project provides standalone practical exercises covering common web‑security vulnerabilities—ideal for teaching, demonstrations, and self‑directed practice.

+⚠️ Educational use only
+All vulnerabilities are deliberately introduced for learning purposes.
+This project is not intended for production use.
 ***

 ## 📂 Repository Structure